OSGeo/OSGeoLive-doc/doc/quickstart/_template_quickstart.rst

    :scale: 70 %

 ..
 Note:: Writing Tip:
-   Optionally, include a screenshot here of the UI.
+   Include a screenshot here of the UI.
 Use a scale of 50% from a 1024x768 display (preferred) or 70% from a 800x600 display.
-Markup the graphic with red circles to highlight any particular areas of note on the GUI (if required).
+Markup the graphic with red circles to highlight any particular areas of note on the user interface (if required).
    Store images here:
    https://github.com/OSGeo/OSGeoLive-doc/tree/master/images/projects/1024x768/